MakingBrad/tier1codechallenge/README.md

 - You may use any notes or past assignments or video content anywhere you can find as a resource!
 - Spend 2 hours with the challenge, then submit your code as usual.
 We're not going to nitpick the 2 hours, but it is expected to be completed in that time.

-**If you get tripped up or are having trouble on it, please just make notes and write down some questions for next week.**
+**If you get tripped up or are having trouble on it, please just make notes and write down some questions for tomorrow.**

 ## Instructions